LedgerHQ/satstack/README.md

 ```

 On startup, Sats Stack will wait for the Bitcoin node to be fully synced,
 and import your accounts.
-This can take a while
+This can take a while.

 #### Launch Ledger Live Desktop